xen-oli-th/casually-competitive-script/README.md

 If your keyboard doesn't have a NUMPAD, the quick class changing, quick spy disguising and "technical" things (eg. hud_reloadscheme) wont be avaliable to you.

-https://ko-fi.com/squidfysh (not required at all, but much appreciated).
+https://ko-fi.com/squidfysh (not required, but much appreciated).

 ## Installation
-The zip folder contains all script files, including the default ones.
+The [zip folder](https://github.com/Squidfysh/casually-competitive-script/blob/main/casually-competitive-v1.0.zip) contains all script files, including the default ones.

 To install the scripts, paste each cfg file into the TF2 cfg folder in your Steam installation folder:
 %steam install folder%\steamapps\common\Team Fortress 2\tf\cfg